Prawal-Sharma/Parvis/README.md

 ## Project Status

-**🎉 PRODUCTION READY**: Pi-Jarvis is a fully operational, production-ready AI assistant running as a stable systemd service with comprehensive monitoring and maintenance.
+**🎉 PRODUCTION READY**: Pi-Jarvis is a fully operational, production-ready voice assistant running as a stable systemd service with comprehensive monitoring and maintenance.

 - **89% Complete**: 8 of 9 development phases finished
 - **Production Service**: Running with 99%+ uptime and automated health monitoring